Introduction

 a) The Boom in Mergers and Acquisitions

 According to the Global M&A Report by Merrill Corporation, there were over 19,000 M&A deals in 2019, totalling $3.9 trillion in value.
 In such high-stakes scenarios, Technical Due Diligencehas become essential to assess the technical health of a target company.
 With due diligence, companies can avoid inheriting technical debt or faulty architectures, thus safeguarding the investment’s long-term value.
+For a deeper look into the role of technical due diligence within Mergers & Acquisitions services, visit our custom M&A Tech Services page!

 b) Growing Complexity of Software Architectures